nautobot/nautobot/nautobot/docs/configuration/authentication/sso.md

 To use external authentcation, you'll need to define `AUTHENTICATION_BACKENDS` in your `nautobot_config.py`.

-- Insert the desired external authentication backend as the first item in the list
+- Insert the desired external authentication backend as the first item in the list.
 - You must also ensure that `nautobot.core.authentication.ObjectPermissionBackend` is always the second item in the list.
 It is an error to exclude this backend.

 !!! note